redhat-performance/jetlag/docs/deploy-mno-byol.md

 ### Extra vars

-No extra vars are needed for an ipv4 bare metal cluster.
+No extra vars are needed for an ipv4 multi node cluster.

 Note that the `all.yml` and the `byol.local` inventory file following this section, only reflect that of an ipv4 connected install.